ianrenton/planesailing-server/README.md

 sudo systemctl start plane-sailing-server
 ```

+You can achieve similar things on Windows using NSSM to install Plane/Sailing Server as a service, or with Scheduled Tasks, a shortcut in your Startup items, etc.

+### Reverse Proxy Setup

-You may also wish to have clients not connect directly to Plane/Sailing Server but have them connect via a web server such as Lighttpd providing a reverse proxy setup.
+The client can quite happily connect to the Plane/Sailing Server on its default port of 8000.
+However, you may wish to use a "proper" web server such as Lighttpd providing a reverse proxy setup.
 There are several reasons you might want to do this:

-* It allows the use HTTPS certificates, e.g. from Let's Encrypt, so the client can connect securely
+* It allows the use HTTPS (with certificates, e.g. from Let's Encrypt), so the client can connect securely
-* It allows Plane/Sailing Server to run on a port that Linux will let it open with normal user privileges (by default 8080) while still making it accessible to the internet on port 80 and/or 443
+* It allows Plane/Sailing Server to run on a port that Linux will let it open with normal user privileges (by default 8000) while still making it accessible to the internet on port 80 and/or 443
-* You can host other software, e.g. Plane/Sailing Client, Dump1090 etc. on the same machine.
+* You can host other software on the same machine, e.g. Plane/Sailing Client, Dump1090, AIS Dispatcher etc. via the same public port.

 An example Lighttp config could be placed at `/etc/lighttpd/conf-available/90-plane-sailing-server.conf` and would forward all incoming requests to Plane/Sailing Server, if that's the only thing the machine will run: